 Similarly, there must be flow control between the router and the remote end of the connection.
 Otherwise the router would be flooded with data from the remote end as it would be unable to deliver the data (due to flow control with the device) at the same rate it receives them over the connection.
-In this case, the said flow control mechanisms are provided by the use of TCP, that already covers this situation.
+In this case, flow control mechanisms are provided by the use of TCP, which already covers this situation.

-Therefore, two possible flow controls are presented for the scheme proposed above:
+Therefore, two possible flow controls are presented for the schema proposed above:

-- · Between the serial device and the router to which it is connected (through signals or XON/XOFF). - Between the router and the remote device (provided by TCP).
+- Between the serial device and the router it is connected to (through signals or XON/XOFF). - Between the router and the remote device (provided by TCP).